jacci25/DS_Portfolio/README.md

-# Jingcheng-Project
+# Jingcheng- Academic Individual and Group Projects
-This is a file that cover all the projects that I have done during my master of applied data science at University of Canterbury.
+This is a file that cover all the projects that I have done during my Master of Applied Data Science at University of Canterbury.